Suwayda: 2018 Suwayda attacks

-2020 Suweida protests
+Protests

 On 7 June 2020, anti-government protests erupted in the city due to the deteriorating economic situation.
-Protesters demanded the resignation of President Bashar al-Assad for the first time since 2015 in the city which had remained neutral during the Syrian civil war.
+Protesters demanded the resignation of President Bashar al-Assad for the first time since 2015.
 As a result of the protests, Prime Minister Imad Khamis was sacked on 11 June and replaced by Hussein Arnous.

-2022 Suweida protests
+In February 2022, hundreds of protesters took to the streets in Sweida to decry corruption and worsening living standards.

-In February, hundreds of protesters took to the streets in Sweida to decry corruption and worsening living standards.
+In August 2023, thousands of protestors took to the streets to decry worsening economic conditions and demanding the departure of Syrian President Bashar al Assad.